IgorYbema/update-rooted/README.md

 ## running the script

 Download the script towards your Toon.
-The easiest way is just to use curl:
+The easiest way is just to use curl from your Toon:

 `curl -Nks https://raw.githubusercontent.com/IgorYbema/update-rooted/master/update-rooted.sh -o /root/update-rooted.sh`